Contractor Injury Report

-To support our Safe for Life Promise, Seqwater requires all contractors (including their subcontractors), consultants undertaking site works (including their subcontractors) and Labour Hire to provide stats relating to works undertaken on their sites each month.
-Reporting requirements are outlined within all our contracts.
+To support our Safe for Life Promise, Seqwater requires all contractors (including their subcontractors), consultants undertaking site works (including their subcontractors) and Labour Hire to provide stats relating to works for Seqwater each month.
 Contractor reports are due by the second business day each month.

 Frequently asked questions